Lawrence Chenault: Acting career

-Chenault joined multiple acting troupes throughout his life, the first one being Al G. Field's Negro Minstrels in 1895.
-One of the more famous groups he took part in were the Lafayette Players, where he would become one of their leading men.
-Chenault also was an actor in several films from 1920 to 1934.
+Chenault joined acting troupes, the first being Al G. Field's Negro Minstrels in 1895.
+One of the more famous groups he took part in were the Lafayette Players, becoming one of their leading men.

+Chenault acted in several films from 1920 to 1934.
 His debut was in Oscar Micheaux's The Brute in 1920, with other standouts from his career being the all-Black western The Crimson Skull and Body and Soul.

 Chenault was heavily associated with the race film movement, both from his recurring roles in Micheaux's films as well as the close association between the Lafayette Players and Reol Productions, another well-known studio for creating films aimed for African-American audiences.
 His role in Micheaux's Body and Soul reflects the director's choice of casting Black actors as both heroes and villains in his films.
 Chenault's acting style on camera was noted to be much more impacted by his time with the Lafayette Players than his earlier career in minstrel shows.

 Chenault's role in Ten Nights in a Ball Room (1926) was noted to be ironic, as the film is a temperance film and Chenault was allegedly well known for his drinking habits.

 Collapse

 On the week of August 8, 1928, Chenault made his debut appearance on the stage of the Harlem Alhambra, alongside Billy Andrews and George Randall.
-A short while later, however, on August 17, Chenault collapsed shortly after completing a performance.
+He collapsed on August 17 shortly after completing a performance.
 The source of his trouble is related to the passing of a friend of his, Johnnie Woods, who he had shared a room with for many years.